ballerina-platform/ballerina-spec/test/test-framework-spec.md

 ### Order of Execution

-The depends on attribute allows the user to define a list of function names that the test function depends on.
+The `depends on` attribute allows the user to define a list of function names that the test function depends on.
 These functions will be executed before the test execution.
-The order in which the comma separated list of functions appears has no prominence and thus will be executed in an arbitrary manner.
+The order in which the comma-separated list of functions appears has no prominence and thus will be executed in an arbitrary manner.
 This attribute can be used to ensure that the tests are being executed in the expected order.